thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-This is a pretty strong convention, so let's apply some [Convention Over
+This is a pretty strong convention, so let's apply some [convention over
-Configuration](#use-convention-over-configuration) and pull the method up into
+configuration](#use-convention-over-configuration) and pull the method up into
 the base class:

 ```ruby